sodascience/metasyn/docs/source/usage/exporting_metaframes.rst

             // ...

-If we now synthesize five rows of data using the edited MetaFrame, we get the following dataset, which as you can see contains the added ``orange`` fruit, and follows the new distribution:
+If we now synthesize five rows of data based on the edited JSON, we get the following dataset, which as you can see contains the added ``orange`` fruit, and follows the new distribution:

 .. list-table::
    :widths: 10 20 10 20 20